ElMehdiBen/Py_Course/Exercices_05.md

 1. Write a functions which checks if all items are unique in the list.
 1. Write a function which checks if all the items of the list are of the same data type.
 1. Write a function which check if provided variable is a valid python variable
-1. Go to the data folder and access the countries-data.py file.

-- Create a function called the most_spoken_languages in the world.
-It should return 10 or 20 most spoken languages in the world in descending order
-- Create a function called the most_populated_countries.
-It should return 10 or 20 most populated countries in descending order.